 “It’s on Google.
 I can use it, right?”

 It’s tricky.
-Use the infographic from The Visual Communication Guy below to determine where content falls on the copyright spectrum.
+Use the infographic from The Visual Communication Guy to determine where content falls on the copyright spectrum.